hermit-os/hermit-rs/README.md

 for the gateway and `255.255.255.0` as network mask.
 The default configuration could be overloaded at compile time by the environment variables `HERMIT_IP`, `HERMIT_GATEWAY` and `HERMIT_MASK`.
-For instance, the following command define the IP address to `10.0.5.100`.
+For instance, the following command sets the IP address to `10.0.5.100`.

 ```sh
 $ HERMIT_IP="10.0.5.100" cargo build -Z build-std=std,core,alloc,panic_abort --target x86_64-unknown-hermit